Loading

 Mountain Biking

 There are many popular mountain biking trails around Hood River, as well as places to rent bikes and that will shuttle you out.
-Brendan likes Fat Tire Farm, a mountain bike shop.
+Post Canyon has lots of great trails and is just outside of Hood River.

 White Water Rafting